knewplay/book-programming-essential/toolset/tools.md

 The terminal used to be an entire device on its own (a display with a keyboard), separate from the mainframe computer.
 Today, we use software called emulators that replicate the functionality of old-school terminals.
 But although we technically use terminal-emulators, we simply call the program a terminal.

 ### Unix
 As you delve deeper into the world of computers, you will inevitably encounter the term "Unix."
-Developed in the 1970s, Unix was a pioneering operating system that revolutionized the computing landscape.
+Developed in the 1970s by Ken Thompson and Dennis Ritchie (the latter having created the C programming language for this purpose), Unix was a pioneering operating system that revolutionized the computing landscape.
 Unix played a significant role in popularizing the use of text-based commands as a primary means of interacting with a computer, and it served as the foundation for many subsequent operating systems, including the widely used Linux.

 > To learn more about the history of Unix, read [The Story Behind the Development of the Unix Operating System](https://www.opensourceforu.com/2019/06/the-story-behind-the-development-of-the-unix-operating-system/).

 ### Linux
 Linux is a Unix-inspired, Unix-like operating system widely used today.
+It was created by Linus Torvalds in the early 1990s.
 Linux also happens to be open-source, meaning that its software is freely available online, allowing users to view, modify, and distribute its source code.

 ### Kernel
 In the Computer Fundamentals, Software and Hardware section, I mentioned that the operating system is what sits between the hardware components of a computer and the software applications.